 Velma Rosai-Makhandia

-Rosai-Makhandia has recently completed a residency at dot.ateliers, Accra, Ghana (2024), following others including: 50 Golborne Art Artist Residency, London, UK & Lamu, Kenya (2022-23), Poco a Poco, Oaxaca, Mexico (2021) and Ano Contemporary, Accra, Ghana (2018).
-Selected solo exhibitions include: Union Pacific, London (upcoming, 2025), Basel Social Club, Basel (upcoming, 2025), This is not a human being, and she’s not a spirit, UNREPD Gallery, Los Angeles (2024) and The Ways of My Serpent Mother Are Strange, Sarah Brook Gallery, Los Angeles (2023).
+Rosai-Makhandia is currently in a residency in Monaco (2025-2026) following others, including residencies at dot.ateliers, Accra, Ghana (2024), 50 Golborne Art Artist Residency, London, UK & Lamu, Kenya (2022-23), Poco a Poco, Oaxaca, Mexico (2021) .
+Selected solo exhibitions include: Union Pacific, London (upcoming, 2026), This is not a human being, and she’s not a spirit, UNREPD Gallery, Los Angeles (2024) and The Ways of My Serpent Mother Are Strange, Sarah Brook Gallery, Los Angeles (2023).
 Recent group exhibitions include: CONDO London 2025, Union Pacific, London (2025), ever so present, Amoako Boafo Gallery, Accra (2024) Handmade Gallery, Grand Bassam, Ivory Coast (2024) and Love Song, Sarah Brook Gallery, Los Angeles.

 Spirit Divide, 2024, oil pastel & acrylic on canvas, 186 cm x 215 cm ( 98 cm x 215 cm per panel)